Schreiber's fringe-fingered lizard

 Schreiber's fringe-fingered lizard (Acanthodactylus schreiberi) is a species of lizard in the family Lacertidae.
-The species is endemic to the Middle East.
+The species is endemic to Cyprus.

 Etymology

 Both the specific name, schreiberi, and the common name, Schreiber's fringe-fingered lizard, are in honor of Austrian zoologist Egid Schreiber (1836-1913), author of Herpetologia Europaea (1875).

 Geographic range

-A. schreiberi is found in Cyprus, Israel, Lebanon, and Turkey.
+A. schreiberi is endemic to Cyprus.

 Habitat

 The natural habitats of Schreiber's fringe-fingered lizard are sandy shores, pastureland, and plantations.